jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 For example,
 the pitch class A consists of all the As in all octaves.

-A whole tone interval separated each note of the musical alphabet, except for semitones between B-C and E-F.
+A whole tone interval separates each note of the musical alphabet, except for semitones between B-C and E-F.
 When starting from C,
 the musical alphabet describes a major scale.